FileWave Anywhere API (v2)

 -d '{"device_ids": ["3aa9cea3eb7ea992"]}'

-• Setting Custom Field values for a device using the FileWave Anywhere API does not allow the inclusion of a time stamp
+- Setting Custom Field values through the FileWave Anywhere API does not include a timestamp.

 Please see the FileWave Anywhere Documentation for a more in-depth look at the possible API options available.

 When referring to devices, the FileWave Anywhere API calls always use device_id.
-Depending upon the use case, it may also be desirable to consider using the Command Line RESTful API instead, if this value is not readily available.
+Depending on the use case, it may also be worth using the Command Line RESTful API instead if this value is not readily available.